 To be sure, even in the 1980s many proponents of farm management continued to subscribe to the older, more pragmatic approach.
 Members of the University of Georgia’s Extension Farm Management Department, for instance, circulated “common sense” advice to local farmers in the 1980s.
 Tips included avoiding “unnecessary trips across the field or to town” to minimize outlays at a time of inflation, and to continue the cost-accounting practices promoted by W. J. Spillman and his followers many decades earlier.
 Some extension economists who set out to introduce farmers to more abstract theory—such as concepts of risk management—found their would-be students readily understood the core ideas (having already put many of them into practice), but remained skeptical of theory for theory’s sake, dismissively asking “How can I use this information to make money?”

 In theorizing farm management as a constellation of decisions, economists of the 1960s onward imagined farmers as homo economicus, capable of making rational decisions if given all relevant information.
 The premise of a diagram depicting farm management as a feedback loop was straightforward: plan appropriately, implement effectively, and farming will be under control.
 From this premise flowed a consequence: the theoretical distinction between farming and management increasingly collapsed.
 From the 1980 census onward, the difference between “farmer” and “farm manager” was increasingly elided.
-Indeed, the most recent US census occupational codes list includes “Farmers, ranchers, and other agricultural managers” under the broader category of “Management Occupations.”{AU: Please provide a citation to the census here}
+Indeed, the most recent US census occupational codes list includes “Farmers, ranchers, and other agricultural managers” under the broader category of “Management Occupations.”

 Yet the cruel irony of all this was that by the end of the twentieth century, most farmers had less autonomy over decision-making, planning, or control than ever.
 In what could be described as a process of “chickenization,” farmers have been increasingly tasked not with planning and implementing decisions within a self-contained “farm system” (as imagined by 1980s farm management theorists), but instead as contractors within a network of corporate entities striving to distribute production and price risks.
 As one informant recently explained, “As contract poultry growers, you learn to exist on what you can get.
 There’s still a lot of management decisions that we don’t make, [that] somebody else makes.”
 Financialization, capitalization, and other structural changes mean that on-farm management decisions account for less and less of the actual productivity of an individual farm.